Quansight-Labs/free-threaded-compatibility/docs/running-gil-disabled.md

     free-threaded binary, that means the free-threaded option was not selected during installation.

-You can verify your build of CPython itself has the GIL disabled with the following incantation:
+You can verify if your build of CPython itself has the GIL disabled with the following incantation:

 ```bash